danigb/music-scale/README.md

 #### Create scales

-You can create scales with a name, a binary string or its decimal equivalent (read theory below).
-So, these all produces a major scale:
+You can create scales with a name, a binary string or its decimal equivalent (read the theory below).
+To create a major scale:

 ```
-// Al are the same scale
-var s1 = new Scale('major')
+new Scale('major')
 new Scale('101011010101')
 new Scale(2772)
 ```